seankennelly/CC_E-Commerce-App/README.md

 ### Testing
 - Server side testing and database management was done with Postbird
 - Postman was used for testing our API routes, request body(s) and responses.

+## Project Conclusion
+This project was an excellent learning opportunity, bringing together various technologies that I had not yet learned to fully implement.
+I also saw how these technologies fit together with each other.